 Waist-to-Height Ratio Calculator

-Calculate your waist-to-height ratio (WHtR) — a simple measure of central obesity that predicts cardiovascular risk better than BMI alone for all ages and ethnicities.
+Calculate waist-to-height ratio (WHtR), a measure of central obesity that predicts cardiovascular risk better than BMI alone for all ages and ethnicities.

 What Is Waist-to-Height Ratio?

 Waist-to-Height Ratio (WHtR) is calculated by dividing your waist circumference by your height, both measured in the same unit.
-The result is a dimensionless number that reveals how much fat is stored centrally — around your abdomen — relative to your overall body size.
+The result is a dimensionless number that reveals how much fat you store centrally, around the abdomen, relative to your overall size, and it needs no reference table to interpret.

 WHtR = Waist Circumference / Height